niko1102/01_git-1/README.md

 5. Combine all the different branches into the master branch.
 You will get at least one "merge conflict", which you have to resolve intelligently: consider which of the conflicting edits is more "valuable".
 Note that you should not blindly merge all branches you find, because some branches are "parents" of other branches.

 ### After You Merge
 6. Can you find out what part of the resulting code was created by what character?
 You could browse commits in *GitHub*, you could use *GitHub*'s "blame" function, and you can use `git blame`.
 Get familiar with all of them.
+Test 3.0

 ### Rendering
 7. You whould now be able to load `sierpinski.Rmd` in your RStudio session and render it, getting a nice animation.
-Your result should look like this:
+Your result should look like this: Test 4.0

   ![Sierpinski Triangle](sier.png)